ahaborte918/vpn/README.md

 </p>
 <p>

-Then select “Review and Create”, once it passes validation select “Create” at the bottom.
-You will receive a follow-up notification that says "deployment in progress" so be prepared to wait for about 2-3 minutes for it to complete.
+Select “Review and Create” and wait a few seconds for it to pass validation.
+After it passes validation select “Create” at the bottom.
+You will receive a follow-up notification that says "deployment in progress" so be prepared to wait for about 2-3 minutes for it to complete the deployment.

 </p>
 <br />

-Once Deployment is completed we can click on our Virtual Machine to open it.
+Once deployment is finished we can click on our Virtual Machine to open it.
 There we will discover our VM'S Public IP address and other information as shown in EXAMPLE 2E

 EXAMPLE 2E